lengfeld/subpatch/website/tut/installation.md

     $ bash

-*NOTE*: This tutorial assumes that you are using bash.
+*Note*: This tutorial assumes that you are using bash.
 If you use another shell, like zsh or fish, you mostly already know everything in the tutorial and can adapt it yourself :-)